Berlin Tegel Airport: Ground transportation

 Tegel Airport did not have a direct rail connection, but was served by several bus routes and motorways.
 An underground station directly serving Tegel Airport had been planned since the 1960s, but was never built.
-Note that the Alt-Tegel U-Bahn station and Tegel S-Bahn station do not serve Tegel Airport, but rather the Tegel-quarter of Berlin.
+Note that the Alt-Tegel U-Bahn station and Tegel S-Bahn station do not serve Tegel Airport, but rather the Tegel quarter of Berlin.
 Extensions of the tram system from Hauptbahnhof and the U6 branch from Kurt-Schumacher Platz to the airport were discussed, but not implemented before its closure.

 Car

-The airport has a direct connection to motorway A111 (Exit Flughafen Tegel) which further links it to motorways A10, A110 and A115 (via A110) reaching out in all directions.
+The airport has a direct connection to motorway A111 (Exit Flughafen Tegel), which further links it to motorways A10, A110 and A115 (via A110) reaching out in all directions.
 Taxis and car hire were available at the airport.

 Bus

-The airport was linked by several BVG bus lines, which offered connection to the U-Bahn and S-Bahn, as well as to Regional Express trains and long-distance trains:
+The airport was linked by several BVG bus lines, which offered connections to the U-Bahn and S-Bahn, as well as to Regional Express trains and long-distance trains: